Kosta Mušicki: World War II

 In early 1943, the Serbian Volunteer Command was renamed the Serbian Volunteer Corps (Srpski dobrovoljački korpus, SDK), and placed under the direct command of General der Artillerie Paul Bader, the commanding general in Serbia.
 The SDK was not part of the SS, nor was it formally a part of the Wehrmacht.
 It was fed and clothed to German standards, with these expenses reimbursed to the Germans by the puppet government, who also paid the troops at the same rates as the Serbian police.
 The service oath of this latter SDK was amended to state that the members of the SDK would fight, to the death if necessary, both the Yugoslav Partisans and the Chetniks.
 Neither organisation was able to infiltrate the SDK due to its indoctrination with the ideas of Ljotić.
 Mušicki was re-appointed as its commander in the rank of general.
 The SDK was the only Serbian armed force that the Germans trusted during the war, and its units were often praised by German commanders for their bravery in combat.
 Mušicki attempted to flee Yugoslavia towards the end of the war, but was captured by the British.
 He was extradited to Yugoslavia and placed on trial.
 At his trial, he gave testimony about the involvement of Serbian volunteers in the Kragujevac massacre.
-He was found guilty of collaborating with the Germans, sentenced to death, and was executed in Belgrade on 17 July 1946.
+He was found guilty of collaborating with the Germans, sentenced to death, and was executed by firing squad in Belgrade on 17 July 1946.